 Flash Flood Breaker

-In November 2023, it was announced that the Interreg project Flash Flood Breaker has been approved by Interreg North-West Europe.
-In the project, 13 partners from the Netherlands, Belgium, Germany, Luxembourg, France and Ireland are working together to strengthen crisis management in the event of (imminent) large-scale flooding.
-Hoogheemraadschap Hollands Noorderkwartier is one of the partners in the project, which started in early 2024, and has a duration of four years.
+In November 2023, it was announced that the Interreg project Flash Flood Breaker had been approved by Interreg North-West Europe.
+In the project, 13 partners from the Netherlands, Belgium, Germany, Luxembourg, France, and Ireland are working together to strengthen crisis management in the event of (imminent) large-scale flooding.
+The Hollands Noorderkwartier Water Authority is one of the partners in the project, which started in early 2024 and will run for four years.

 Flash Flood Breaker

-A flash flood is a water flood situation that occurs within three to six hours as a result of heavy rainfall.
-The Interreg project Flash Flood Breaker investigates the practical possibilities of making crisis management in Northwest Europe more robust in the event of flash floods.
+A flash flood is a flooding situation that occurs within three to six hours as a result of heavy rainfall.
+The Interreg project Flash Flood Breaker is investigating practical ways to make crisis management in North-West Europe more robust in the event of flash floods.
 Interreg is a European subsidy scheme for spatial and regional development.
-In the project, all partners are working to better prepare public emergency services, citizens and companies.
-This includes the development of crisis strategies and multi-disciplinary crisis plans, including possible measures that can be taken (by citizens).
-Work is also being done to improve flood forecasting and specific information campaigns are being prepared.
-Knowledge and experiences are shared within the Flash Flood Breaker platform so that the wheel does not have to be invented twice and the tools developed can be applied (inter)nationally.
+In the project, all partners are working to better prepare public emergency services, citizens, and businesses.
+This includes the development of crisis strategies and multidisciplinary crisis plans, including possible measures that can be taken (by citizens).
+Work is also being done to improve flood forecasts and specific information campaigns are being prepared.
+Knowledge and experiences are shared within the Flash Flood Breaker platform so that the wheel does not have to be reinvented and the tools developed can be applied nationally and internationally.

 Contribution HHNK

-Together with its regional partners, HHNK is developing and implementing a crisis plan for enhanced crisis management in a situation of (major) flooding in polder areas and storage basins.
-We are also testing internationally developed - AI-based - applications for forecasting and the added value for crisis decision-making of using real-time data collected by drones.
-We are investigating how to build polder communities to collectively respond to a flooding situation.
-As experts by experience - including after the large-scale flood of June 2021 - we have determined that it is urgent and necessary to strengthen our own crisis management organization and increase societal resilience so that we are better prepared for extreme weather events that are expected to occur more frequently due to climate change.
-To achieve this, we will establish cooperative partnerships between private companies and public (crisis) organizations for social resilience.
-We call this collaborative resilience.
-Finally, we are working on the development of state-of-the-art expert systems and serious games that help organizations recognize an impending crisis earlier and take appropriate action.
-This includes the development of early warning systems for extreme weather that are translated into impact forecasts and measures to minimize social disruption and harmful effects.
+HHNK is working with regional partners to develop and implement a crisis plan for enhanced crisis management in the event of (major) flooding in polder areas and reservoirs.
+We are also testing internationally developed AI-based applications for forecasting and assessing the added value for crisis decision-making of using real-time data collected by drones.
+We are investigating how we can build polder communities to respond jointly to a situation of flooding.
+As experts in the field – including after the large-scale flooding in June 2021 – we have determined that it is urgent and necessary to strengthen our own crisis management organization and increase social resilience so that we are better prepared for extreme weather conditions, which are expected to occur more frequently as a result of climate change.
+To achieve this, we will establish collaborative partnerships between private companies and public (crisis) organizations to promote social resilience.
+We call this 'togetherness'.
+Finally, we are working on the development of state-of-the-art expert systems and serious games that help organizations recognize an impending crisis earlier and take appropriate measures.
+This includes the development of early warning systems for extreme weather that are translated into impact predictions and measures to minimize social disruption and harmful effects.

 Interreg

-Interreg is a European Union funding program that seeks to promote cooperation between regional areas in different countries.
+Interreg is a European Union funding program that aims to promote cooperation between regional areas in different countries.

-In addition, a decision from the Province of North Holland was received as co-financing for the project.
+In addition, a decision has been received from the Province of North Holland to co-finance the project.